wenbobao/PPiOS-Rename/README.md

 ```

 #### Reversing obfuscation in crash dump
 iOS Class Guard lets you reverse the process of obfuscation.
-It might come in handy when you get a crash report from a user and you’re trying to find the reason.
+It might come in handy when you get a crash report from a user and you're trying to find the reason.
 You can provide a path to a file with crash dump or a file with the output of ```atos``` command.
 Symbols in the file which was provided will be replaced using the symbol mapping file.
 The result will be saved in the same file.

 ##### Example
 ```